MCD2664E - Microwave Oven AEG - Free user manual and instructions

 In conformity with this standard, this product is classified as group 2 class B equipment.

-Group 2 means that the equipment intentionally generates radio-frequency energy in the form of
+Group 2 means that the equipment intentionally generates radio-frequency energy in the form of electromagnetic radiation for the heat treatment of food.

 Class B equipment means that the equipment is suitable to be used in domestic establishments.